ptesny/teched2025XP264/exercises/ex1/README.md

 <td style="width: 71.6%; height: 193px;">
 <div>

-The Kubernetes landscape lifecycle is divided into routine or days, namely:
+The Kubernetes landscape lifecycle is divided into so-called routines or days, namely:
 - Day-0 -- Planning and Design
 - Day-1 -- Configuration and Deployment
 - Day-2 -- Run and Operations with the focus on Observability/Monitoring (with the OpenTelemetry), Security and Governance, Developers experience (automation, CI/CD tools), Storage, High Availability

 ```mermaid
 ---